Thomas Cole

 The Hudson River School

-Members of the Hudson River School of landscape painting, apart from Thomas Cole, included: Asher Brown Durand, as well as later artists such as Frederic Edwin Church, Albert Bierstadt, John Frederick Kensett, Sanford Robinson Gifford, John William Casilear, Samuel Colman, Jasper Francis Cropsey, Thomas Doughty, Robert Duncanson, Asher Brown Durand, James McDougal Hart, William Hart, William Stanley Haseltine, Martin Johnson Heade, Hermann Ottomar Herzog, Thomas Hill, David Johnson, Jervis McEntee, Thomas Moran, Robert Walter Weir, and Worthington Whittredge.
+Painters who were associated with the Hudson River School of landscape painting, apart from Thomas Cole, included: Asher Brown Durand, as well as later artists such as Frederic Edwin Church, John Frederick Kensett, Albert Bierstadt, Sanford Robinson Gifford, John William Casilear, Samuel Colman, Jasper Francis Cropsey, Thomas Doughty, Robert Duncanson, James McDougal Hart, William Hart, William Stanley Haseltine, Martin Johnson Heade, Hermann Ottomar Herzog, Thomas Hill, David Johnson, Jervis McEntee, Thomas Moran, Robert Walter Weir, and Worthington Whittredge.
 The work of this later group is sometimes referred to as Luminism, or the Luminist movement, due to their luminous colour palette.

 © visual-arts-cork.com.
 All rights reserved.